Pangbourne College: Sport

 In 2013 "The Red Wall" became associated with the London Irish Rugby Club.
 This now gives team members access to professional training through the London Irish's Academy.
 A number of Pangbournians have gone on to play at county, academy and national level, whilst still at the school.

 Non-sporting activities

 The college has a Combined Cadet Force contingent consisting of three sections: Royal Navy, Royal Marines and Army.
-In the year 2013-2014 13 pupils went to the Falkland Islands to complete their gold award expedition.
+In the year 2013–2014 13 pupils went to the Falkland Islands to complete their gold Duke of Edinburgh's Award expedition.

 There is a marching band.
 Formed originally to provide fifes, drums and bugles to lead parades, it has now developed brass and wind sections as well, and performs outside the college for charity events.
 Each year it leads the Remembrance Sunday service parade through Pangbourne village.

 The school has a new music centre.
 It has inaugurated the Pangbourne College piano festival, in which participating pupils come from all over the Home Counties and London to take part, using the pianos in its three recital halls.
 There is an annual Pangbourne College composers` competition.